ParisNeo/lollms_client/README.md

 *   🔌 **Versatile Binding System:** Seamlessly switch between different LLM backends (LoLLMs, Ollama, OpenAI, Llama.cpp, Transformers, vLLM, OpenLLM) without major code changes.
 *   🗣️ **Multimodal Support:** Interact with models capable of processing images and generate various outputs like speech (TTS) and images (TTI).
+*   🖼️ **Selective Image Activation:** Control which images in a message are active and sent to the model, allowing for fine-grained multimodal context management without deleting the original data.
 *   🤖 **Function Calling with MCP:** Empowers LLMs to use external tools and functions through the Model Context Protocol (MCP), with built-in support for local Python tool execution via `local_mcp` binding and its default tools (file I/O, internet search, Python interpreter, image generation).
 *   🎭 **Personalities as Agents:** Personalities can now define their own set of required tools (MCPs) and have access to static or dynamic knowledge bases (`data_source`), turning them into self-contained, ready-to-use agents.
 *   🚀 **Streaming & Callbacks:** Efficiently handle real-time text generation with customizable callback functions, including during MCP interactions.